BurstCore/Burst-Core-Wallet/USERS-GUIDE.md

   - reward for securing the network
   - start via the browser interface
   - requires only:
-    - decent amount of the base currency NXT
+    - decent amount of the forging chain currency ARDR
-    - running NRS (browser or tab can be closed)
+    - running Ardor (browser or tab can be closed)
     - very little CPU power

 ----